Patient Forms

 Teeth Grinding Causes

 One of the most common teeth-grinding causes is stress.
-Patients who have stress-induced teeth grinding may benefit from biofeedback, yoga, anxiety medication, or other methods of stress relief.
+Patients who have stress-induced teeth grinding may benefit from biofeedback, yoga, anxiety medication, or other stress relief methods.
 Other teeth-grinding causes may include:

 • Malocclusion (improper alignment of teeth)